 Operative One Plan

-With effect from 16 December 2024, Plan Change 3 (Urban Development) to the One Plan is partially operative.
+Plan Change 3: With effect from 16 May 2025, Plan Change 3 (Urban Development) to the One Plan is fully operative.
 Plan Change 3 includes objectives and policies to give effect to the national direction provided in the National Policy Statement on Urban Development, 2020.
 It includes provisions associated with providing sufficient development capacity to meet the expected demand for housing and business land, and for the planning of well-functioning urban developments.
 Plan Change 3 also seeks to improve the responsiveness and competitiveness of land and development markets, improve resilience to climate change, and ensure planning decisions relating to urban environments take into account Te Tiriti o Waitangi.

 To view the public notice of Plan Change 3, please click here.